5 Tips For Teen Travel

 Stay alert.

-Given the frequency of terrorist and other attacks both in the U.S. and abroad, it is critical that you teach your child to monitor her surroundings constantly.
-You would think that would be a given, but teenagers can and do lose themselves in their own world on their smartphones.
+Given the frequency of terrorist and other attacks both in the U.S. and abroad, you must teach your child to monitor her surroundings constantly.
+You would think that would be a given, but teenagers can and do lose themselves in their world on their smartphones.
 They put their earbuds on and tune everything else out.
-Teach her to be aware of what's going on around her by looking around every couple of minutes.
-Once she has boarded her plane, then she can listen to her music uninterrupted except for the safety announcements.
+Teach her to know what's happening by looking around every few minutes.
+Once she has boarded her plane, she can listen to her music uninterrupted, except for the safety announcements.
 Staying alert also means not napping or falling asleep while sitting at the gate.
 Gate changes tend to occur when we least expect them.
 Even more annoying is that gate changes are not announced clearly or repeated.
 Your child needs to stay alert while waiting to board her plane.

 This video gives us a look at a young person's first time traveling alone.